 Furthermore, a few other sites also ask users for other personal information during checkout, such as date of birth and gender.
 Our testing also verifies that this is considered highly personal information for some users, who similarly will refuse to give out this information to complete the checkout.

-In this article we’ll discuss the test findings from our large-scale UX research related to required “Phone Number” fields.
+In this article, we’ll discuss the test findings from our Baymard Premium UX research database, related to required “Phone Number” fields.
 In particular, we’ll discuss:

 Baymard’s quantitative study of over 2,800 online shoppers reveals that 14% of respondents indicated they won’t provide their phone number to complete a checkout.